irvined1982/openlava-web/doc/javascript.rst

 Queue classes represent individual queues that are configured as part of the cluster.

-.. js:attribute:: olwclient.Queue.getQueue = function(queueName, callback, errback)
+.. js:attribute:: olwclient.Queue.getQueue(queueName, callback, errback)

     Get a Queue object.